-For the Institute of Directors, Dan has authored and co-authored the following papers – Britain’s Shale Gas Potential, Britain’s Nuclear Future, Space: Britain’s New Infrastructure Frontier, The UK Space Economy: The Present and Exciting Future, The coming global gas super glut, The £200 bn energy investment fantasy and co-authored Energy policy for a less affluent age.
-Recently, he authored a feature article for Flybe Business Magazine – The Future of Energy.
+For the Institute of Directors, Dan has authored and co-authored the following energy papers – Future-proofing Energy, Not too clever: will Smart Meters be the next government IT disaster?, Smart meters – a very dicey investment, Getting shale gas working, Britain’s Shale Gas Potential, Britain’s Nuclear Future, Space: Britain’s New Infrastructure Frontier, The UK Space Economy: The Present and Exciting Future, The coming global gas super glut, The £200 bn energy investment fantasy and co-authored Energy policy for a less affluent age.
+Here is a feature article he authored for Flybe Business Magazine – The Future of Energy.
 For the EPC, His latest full energy paper was a joint one with KPMG and the Economic Policy Centre, was entitled Rethinking The Unaffordable.
 Prior to this, for the Economic Policy Centre (December 2009) he authored a paper entitled SECURING OUR ENERGY FUTURE – Why and how it must be done.

 In his role at the Economic Research Council, Dan produced, edited (and authored) a number of energy reports, including; The Digest of Energy Statistics 2008, New Nuclear Build in the UK – The Criteria for Delivery (2008), The New Economics of Energy Security (2006), Electrifying Britain – forward with Coal, Gas or Nuclear?
 (2005), Recharging The Nation – The Challenge and Cost of Renewable Electricity Generation (2003) and is co-founder of Future Energy Strategies.